Critical points of the second Neumann eigenfunctions on the quadrangles with symmetry: Kites case

-(2)If $0<a<2$, Lemma \ref{lem.large} show that $\mu^a_h<\mu^s_h$ hold for sufficiently large $h$, and Lemma \ref{lem.comp} show that $\mu^s_h<\mu^a_h$ hold for sufficiently small $h$.
+(2) If $1<a<2$, Lemma \ref{lem.large} shows that $\mu^a_h<\mu^s_h$ holds for sufficiently large $h$, and Lemma \ref{lem.comp} shows that $\mu^s_h<\mu^a_h$ holds for sufficiently small $h$.
 Hence, there exist $h_0$ and $h_1$, such that $\mu^s_h<\mu^a_h$ holds for $h<h_0$, which means that the second Neumann eigenfunctions are symmetric about the $x$-axis, and $\mu^a_h<\mu^s_h$ holds for $h>h_1$, which means that the second Neumann eigenfunctions are antisymmetric about the $x$-axis.

+(3) If $a\ge2$, Lemma \ref{lem.large} shows that $\mu^a_h<\mu^s_h$ holds for all $h>0$, hence the second Neumann eigenfunctions are antisymmetric about $x$-axis.

 Lastly, the existence and non-existence of critical points, follows directly from Lemma \ref{lem.5.7} and Lemma \ref{lem.5.8}. \end{proof}